jamesbuckett/Microservices-Observability-and-Chaos-on-Digital-Ocean/README.md

 ### Accessing Digital Ocean Droplet
 * In the `digital-ocean-project` page locate the Droplet called `digital-ocean-droplet`
 * Copy the IP address by hovering on the IP Address of `digital-ocean-droplet` a `copy` pop-up will appear
+* On Windows
   * Paste the IP address into Putty Host Box
   * Add your Private Key Category..SSH..Auth
     * Private Key for Authentication
+* On Mac open a terminal
+  * ssh root@<IP Address>

 ### Digital Ocean Kubernetes cluster
 * Go to "Discover".."Marketplace" on the left tab.